artghieri/A-Introduction-to-Python-3/guide.md

 It's worth noting that `class` is currently synonymous with `data type` for conceptual purposes at the moment.

-The `type()` function is applicable to values assigned to variables as well:
+You can also use `type()` to check the type of variables that hold string values:

 ```python
 >>> phrase = "Hello, world"